luxonis/luxonis-train/README.md

 You have these options how to set up the environment variables:

 - Using standard environment variables
 - Specifying the variables in a `.env` file.
-If a variable is both in the environment and present in `.env` file, the exported variable takes precedense.
+If a variable is both in the environment and present in `.env` file, the exported variable takes precedence.
 - Specifying the variables in the [ENVIRON](https://github.com/luxonis/luxonis-train/blob/main/configs/README.md#environ) section of the config file.
 Note that this is not a recommended way.
-Variables defined in config take precedense over environment and `.env` variables.
+Variables defined in config take precedence over environment and `.env` variables.

 ### S3